akkiei/indexed-DB/README.md

 # indexed-DB
-A simple implementation of indexed-DB
+A simple implementation of indexed-DB.